 What is the Cyrillic alphabet?

 The modern Cyrillic alphabet is an extant version of one of the Old Slavonic alphabets.
-Currently, the Russian alphabet, which uses the Cyrillic alphabet, has 33 letters, of which 10 are vowels and 23 are consonants.
-But there are other languages that use Cyrillic characters for writing.
-Each of them may have additional characters that are not present in the Russian alphabet.
+There are currently 33 letters in the Russian language: 10 vowels and 23 consonants.
+But there are other languages that use Cyrillic characters for writing that are not in the Russian alphabet.

 Are the Russian alphabet and the Cyrillic alphabet the same thing?

-In general, yes.
-But if you look deeper, the Russian alphabet is just one variant of the Cyrillic script.
-Since there are several dozen languages in the world that use the Cyrillic alphabet.
-And to put an equal sign between the Russian alphabet and the Cyrillic alphabet is unfair to these languages.
+Not really.
+The Russian alphabet is just one variant of the Cyrillic script.
+Since there are several dozen languages that use the Cyrillic alphabet.
+And it is unfair to put an equal sign between the Russian alphabet and the Cyrillic alphabet.

 Does Russian refer to the Slavic or Cyrillic languages?

-In order to avoid confusion in terms, we will tell you more about it.
-The name "Slavic" refers to a branch of the common Indo-European language family.
-And Slavic branches there are three - eastern, western and southern.
-And the Russian language belongs to the East Slavic group.
+To avoid confusion in terms, the name "Slavic" refers to a branch of the common Indo-European language family.
+And there are three Slavic branches: Eastern, Western and Southern.
+Russian belongs to the East Slavic group.

 Which countries use the Cyrillic alphabet?

 Today, the prevalence of Cyrillic alphabet in the world is gradually decreasing.
-This is due to the fact that many countries of the former Soviet Union are gradually switching to the Latin alphabet.
-For example, Kazakhstan used the Cyrillic alphabet until recently.
-But from 2024, the country has begun the transition to the Latin alphabet and plans to finally dispense with the Cyrillic alphabet by 2031.
+This is due to the fact that many countries of the former Soviet Union began the transition to the Latin alphabet.
+For example, Kazakhstan until recently used the Cyrillic alphabet, but from 2024 began the transition to the Latin alphabet and plans to finally dispense with the Cyrillic alphabet by 2031.

 What alphabet was used in Russia before the Cyrillic alphabet appeared?

-It is not known what the writing of the ancient Slavs looked like before the appearance of the Cyrillic alphabet.
-Unfortunately, only fragmentary information from Bulgarian monks and in the hagiography of Cyril and Methodius has been preserved.
-It is only known that pagan Slavic peoples used certain symbols, rune-like.
+It is not known how the writing of the ancient Slavs looked like before the Cyrillic alphabet.
+Only fragmentary information from Bulgarian monks and in the hagiography of Cyril and Methodius has been preserved.
+It is only known that pagan Slavic peoples used some symbols, rune-like.

-Also shortly before the Cyrillic alphabet appeared, the Greek monks Cyril and Methodius invented an alphabet based on the Greek script.
+In addition, shortly before the introduction of the Cyrillic alphabet, the Greek monks Cyril and Methodius invented an alphabet based on the Greek script.
 This alphabet is called Glagolitic.
-The Cyrillic alphabet later superseded it because it was more convenient to use.
+It was later supplanted by Cyrillic, as it was more convenient.

 Why was the Russian alphabet invented?